Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ### Introduction

-You are an analyst at a major auto manufacturer.
-While running regular financial reports on Teradata Vantage we have discovered a serious business issue with increasing warranty repairs:
+You are an analyst for a major electronic vehicle (EV) manufacturer.
+While running regular financial reports on Teradata Vantage, you discover a serious business issue with increasing warranty repairs:

 ![png](costs.png)

-The issue is primarily driven by battery pack replacements.
-As an EV (electric vehicle) manufacturer these are one of the most expensive and critical components that go into our product.
-We can use Vantage and the structured and semi-structured data that we capture in the manufacturing process order to isolate and address this issue.
+The issue is primarily driven by battery-pack replacements, which are one of the most expensive and critical components in the EVs.
+Using the structured and semi-structured data that Vantage captures during the manufacturing process, you can isolate and address the issue.

 ### Experience